Jeffrey Epstein: Political donations

-From 1989 until 2003, Epstein donated more than $139,000 to U.S. Democratic Party federal candidates and committees and over $18,000 to U.S. Republican Party candidates and groups.
+In 2002 Epstein said "I invest in people — be it politics or science.
+It's what I do."
+From 1989 until 2003, Epstein donated more than $139,000 to US Democratic Party federal candidates and committees and over $18,000 to Republican Party candidates and groups.
+Epstein contributed $10,000 to refurbish the West Wing of the White House in 1993, which bought him and Maxwell photos with Bill Clinton.
+He was noted for his contributions to senators Al d'Amato and George J. Mitchell.

 Epstein contributed $50,000 to Democrat Bill Richardson's successful campaign for Governor of New Mexico in 2002 and again for his successful run for reelection in 2006.
-Also that year, he contributed $15,000 to Democrat Gary King's successful campaign for Attorney General of New Mexico.
-He later contributed $35,000 to King's 2014 unsuccessful campaign for Governor.
-Other contributions in New Mexico included Epstein $10,000 toward Jim Baca's campaign to become head of the land commission and $2,000 toward Santa Fe County Sheriff Jim Solano's bid for reelection.
+He contributed $15,000 to Democrat Gary King's successful campaign for Attorney General of New Mexico.
+He contributed $35,000 to King's 2014 campaign for Governor.
+Other contributions in New Mexico included $10,000 toward Jim Baca's campaign to become head of the land commission and $2,000 toward Santa Fe County sheriff Jim Solano's bid for reelection.
 In 2010, Epstein received a notice from New Mexico Department of Public Safety which said, "You are not required to register [as a sex offender] with the state of New Mexico."
-This was in contravention of federal law, which would seem to say that the conviction in Florida required him to register in New Mexico.
+This was in contravention of federal law, which appears to say the conviction in Florida required him to register in New Mexico.
+In 2018, Epstein contributed $30,000 to Stacey Plaskett, the local Democrat Congresswoman of the U.S. Virgin Islands.